Tyncture/newsnode/README.md

 ![Top Language](https://img.shields.io/github/languages/top/Tyncture/newsnode.svg?&style=flat-square)

-A client library/wrapper around the Hacker News API written for Node.js, with JavaScript object mappings and TypeScript definitions.
+A client library/wrapper around the Hacker News API written for Node.js with object mappings and TypeScript definitions.
 It should support anything that runs on the Node.js platform.

 Bindings and models are designed to be as close as possible to the